Ophthalmology Simulation Lab

 We also have five Zeiss Stemi 305 stereo microscopes, Bioniko models, and Kitaro training kits for resident, medical student, and fellow utilization and faculty-led dry lab sessions.
 This brand new, state-of-the-art teaching facility is accessible 24 hours a day, 7 days a week for NYU Grossman School of Medicine ophthalmology students, residents, and fellows to practice their skills.

-Our Simulation Lab activities offer countless opportunities for research and for scholarship among medical students.
+Our Simulation Lab activities offer countless opportunities for research and for scholarship among medical students and residents.
+Learn more about some of the projects being conducted by our trainees below.

 We are currently conducting studies which aim to investigate the utilization of the EyeSi surgical simulator in medical student education.
 Interested medical students can participate in a series of simulator activities, trying their hand at intraocular instrumentation, and familiarizing themselves with cataract surgery.
 Research is being conducted to evaluate whether exposure to simulator-based activities increase interest in ophthalmology among medical students.
 Further, medical student performance on these EyeSi tasks is being measured to assess whether certain activities (playing an instrument, a sport, or even video games) or characteristics (being right hand dominant versus left hand dominant) translates to different performance on EyeSi tasks.